The Hierophant and The Empress are two cards that can work well together.

 To help ourselves in an attempt to find something worthy in The Hierophant, let’s look at another card that supports this figure, related through astrology – The Empress.

 The Hierophant is ruled by the sign Taurus.
 This sign is governed by the planet Venus, which rules The Empress Card.
-Looking at The Hierophant through the lens of The Empress instantly tames and softens the intentions and habits of this archetype, breaking free from a paradigm centered around hierarchy and ownership to a world view that is nurturing and inclusive.
+Looking at The Hierophant through the lens of The Empress instantly tames and softens the habits of this archetype, breaking free from a paradigm centered around hierarchy and ownership to a world view that is nurturing and inclusive.

 The Empress sits solidly in the real world, confident in Her ability to continuously produce tangibles miracles.